Charlie's delightful machine

 Some numbers may turn on more than one light!

-Start by exploring Level 1.
 Type in some numbers and see which lights you can switch on.
+Click on the purple cog if you want to keep a record of your results.

-Once you have a strategy, challenge yourself to find some four-digit numbers that turn on each light.
+Once you have a strategy, challenge yourself to find some three-digit positive numbers that turn on each light.
+How about some three-digit negative numbers?

-Once you are confident that you can work out the rules for Level 1 lights, have a go at A Little Light Thinking, where you can explore how to turn on several lights at once.
+Once you are confident that you can work out the rules for the lights, have a go at A Little Light Thinking, where you can explore how to turn on several lights at once.

 You could start by exploring Shifting Times Tables to get a feel for the sequences that turn on the lights.